Respond WITHOUT Asking to Repeat (In English)

 Check out the video “I’m Listening!
 Wait, What Did You Say?”

 This video shows an ideal listening situation.
 Notice how much patience and time it takes to be a better listener.
 Sometimes as a listener we may feel our communication is not meaningful because we are quiet.
 While there are times we must talk of course, the conversation can have better outcomes for both parties if careful and patient listening is coupled with empathic responses that apply to the situation at hand.
 Notice these skills in this interaction between two colleagues in an office talking about some issues they are facing.

 Videos 3 & 4: Ineffective vs. Effective Listening

 The below two videos are re-enactments between a subordinate and a boss in a daily status update meeting.
 Notice how problematic the first interaction is because of poor listening, multi tasking and impatience.
 Notice the more amicable outcome in the second video when the correct communication skills are applied.

 What differences do you notice?
 Share your thoughts below in the comments section.

 Listening with more focus and purpose can not only resolve difficult situations or help show empathy as in the situations above, but can help you as a non-native American, British or Canadian English speaker to focus on what is being said and minimize misunderstandings.
 Instead of thinking of what to say next, practice listening skills to go above and beyond hearing.

-Jennifer Kumar helps your India based teams to communicate with more clarity with their native-English speaking Western counterparts through learning listening skills, clear speaking skills, accent reduction techniques, and culture training.
+Jennifer Kumar helps professionals just like you say, “I don’t need to ask to repeat anymore!”
+She does this through imparting listening skills, clear speaking skills, accent reduction techniques, coaching and confidence sessions, and culture training.
 Contact her for more information.

 Quiet your mouth and and mind to listen better